1313e/CMasher/docs/source/user/sequential.rst

     :align: center
     :name: eclipse_viscm

-The *eclipse* colormap is a visual representation of a solar eclipse.
+The *eclipse* colormap is a visual representation of a solar eclipse (with the black/blue representing the Moon and the yellow the Sun's corona).
 It covers almost the full lightness range (:math:`[0, 95]`) and uses the colors blue and yellow.
 It is excellent for representing information where the upper half should be the focus.